najlaauni/UniversityLife/Other/SUSKOM'25.md

 ---

 ## 🔧 Suggestions for Improving Programme
-- Additional Training for Officials
+- Additional Training for Officials <br>
-  Conducting a brief training or simulation session for referees and line judges before the event could increase confidence and ensure consistent decision-making. <br>
+  Conducting a brief training or simulation session for referees and line judges before the event could increase confidence and ensure consistent decision-making.
-- Provide clear career roadmaps showing the skills, courses, and pathways needed to enter the quantum technology field in ASEAN. <br>
-- Share follow-up materials such as slides, recorded talks, or beginner guides to help students continue learning after the summit. <br>

 ---

 ## 📷 Photos